yakupafsin/WordpressMobileApp/README.md

 ## Contributing
 We welcome contributions from the community.
 If you'd like to contribute to Wordpress Mobile App, please follow these guidelines:

 - Fork the repository.
 - Create a new branch for your feature or bug fix.
 - Make your changes and test them thoroughly.
 - Submit a pull request with a clear description of your changes.

+For more details, please check our [Contribution Guidelines](CONTRIBUTING.md).

 ## License
 Wordpress Mobile App is open-source and released under the MIT License.
 See the [LICENSE](LICENSE) file for details.